cjfraley/wargame/hexv1rules.md

 #### 4. Tile Removal
 Remove the tile that has the minimum number of points based on the sum of the below characteristics.
 If multiple tiles are at minimum, you may choose which.
 - Not on the edge of the surviving world: 100
-- Occupied by an unused ruin or resource: 1
+- Occupied by an ruin, unmined gold or merchant: 1
 - Occupied by a resource gatherer: 2
 - Occupied by a Capital/Castle: 3
 - Occupied by a unit: 4